-To restore configuration settings that you backed up:

-- 1. Click the Browse button to find the cfg file. - 2.
+- > To restore configuration settings that you backed up: - 1.
+Select Advanced > Administration > Backup Settings. - 2.
+Click the Browse button to find the cfg file. - 3.
 Click the Restore button.

-The files is uploaded to the router.
+The files is uploaded to the router and the router reboots.

-The router reboots.